|

 After serving in the U.S. Navy during the Korean conflict,

-program called "Fascinating Rhythms."
-In
+music program called "Fascinating Rhythms."

-1958-59 he hosted an hour-long noontime show, "Art
+In 1958-59 he hosted an hour-long noontime show, "Art

 Johnson's Record Shop."
 Just prior to the format